infinitegarg/sketch-relabel-button/README.md

-# Relabel Button plugin for Sketch
+# Forked from Relabel Button plugin for Sketch

+*A nifty hack to meet our usecase of having minimum 56px width*

 The Relabel Button plug-in for [Sketch.app](http://bohemiancoding.com/sketch/) prompts for a button's new label then applies the text, resizes the button background and repositions any other interior elements while maintaining the existing padding.